wildiness/NodeSharer/README.md

 [Watch it in high quality](https://giant.gfycat.com/LimpingUnequaledChameleon.webm)

 ## Installation
 1. Download the zip-file from the green "Code" button near the top of the page or by clicking [here](https://github.com/wildiness/NodeSharer/archive/master.zip).
-Or get it from the releases to the right.
 2. In Blender, go to Edit > Preferences > Add-ons
 3. Choose "Install..." and select the just downloaded zip-file.
 4. Node sharer should appear in the list.
 Check the checkbox to activate it.